-Endre Kollár, Director of Production Group Germany-Italy-India, Sanofi
+Endre Kollár, Associate Vice President, Director of Germany-Hungary-India-Italy Production Group, Sanofi

 Endre Kollár graduated in Chemical Engineering from the Budapest Technical University in 1987 and received his MBA in Economics in 2000.
 He started his professional career at Sanofi in 1985 and gained experience in several management positions, such as Production Section Leader (Fermentation Upstream), Plant Manager (Fermentation Upstream), Chemical Development Project Manager responsible for the launch of new molecules from laboratory to industrial sale, Plant Manager of the Synthetic Chemical Plant, Deputy Director of Chemistry and Director of Chemical Site in Újpest.

 Since 2012 Endre Kollár is holding his current position as the Director of Production Group Germany-Italy-India and is the Associate Vice President of Chemistry-Biochemistry, located in Paris.